dchae/webreader/ROADMAP.md

 ### User Experience

+- [ ] Adding to favorites should show a flash message
+- [ ] Favorite button should update immediately then revert with message if Ajax request fails
 - [ ] User reading progress persistence
 - [ ] Customizable reader font size
 - [ ] Customizable font family selection